vectorize-io/vectorize-clients/src/ts/README.md

 console.log(pipelines)
 ```

-## Documentation for API Endpoints

-All URIs are relative to *https://api.vectorize.io/v1*

-See the full [reference](https://vectorize.readme.io/reference) for more information.
+Visit [docs.vectorize.io](https://docs.vectorize.io/api/api-getting-started) to learn more about the API.